abunashir/analog-bridge-ruby/README.md

 #### List all orders

-The Analog Bridge API allow us to retrieve all orders by specific `customer`.
+The Analog Bridge API allow us to retrieve all orders by a specific `customer`.
-For example we want to retrieve all the `order` by a customer id `cus_12345678` then we can use
+For example we want to retrieve all `orders` by customer id `cus_12345678`, we can use

 ```ruby
 AnalogBridge::Order.where(customer_id: "cus_12345678")
 ```

-#### List a order details
+#### List order details

 If we need to retrieve the details for a specific order then we can use